 4. Are you consistent?

 Random blog posts and social media interaction appears sloppy to your audience and can give the impression that you are apathetic.
 No new content for weeks and months, especially after previous action, can make people think that your company is inconsistent or even failing.
-In addition to affecting customers’ assumptions, consistency is the key to healthy SEO practices
+In addition to affecting customers’ assumptions, consistency is the key to healthy SEO practices.
+Google

 and other search engines list “lively” sites first and promote sites with fresh content.